 Other ways of getting horses:

 Auction houses are in many clubs, and you can go to Ads chat to see what’s being sold.
+You don’t have to be a subscriber to use options.

 Clubs also have player owned stores, and many of them have horses.
+Search through their inventory using the Shopping Board.
+It looks like a sign and can be found at clubs.

 You can also breed them – using other people’s breeding bars, or store studding, if need be – but that’s a whole ‘nother article.

 Horses can now wander away from you, or even get spooked by your lasso.
 They will usually be just standing there, or grazing, until you approach.
 When you get close enough, their head will come up and they’ll face you.
 This happens at varying distances.
 Generally the horses with worse stats will stand there like a lump as you ride or walk near, while others might even start to run just as your rope reaches them!
+Horses in Dark Forest, or in caves, tend to be especially skittish.

 If you have a horse that starts to react at a point when you are still too far away to comfortably use your lasso, this might be a good time to try Treating instead.
 Usually you can get a horse within 1-3 treats.